 The biggest difference between the two server environments is scale.
 If you’re looking to launch as quickly as possible and don’t care about scale, then a VPS server can be a great starting point.
 However, if you demand a flexible hosting setup and a high level of site performance and storage then it’s worth checking out a cloud hosting environment.

 With cloud hosting you get access to a near unlimited supply of server resources.
-For sites with variable traffic levels, or sites that are scaling quickly, then cloud hosting can be the perfection solution.
-Cloud hosting offers you great server power and ultimate flexibility, from resources usage to pricing.
+For sites with variable traffic levels, or sites that are scaling quickly, then cloud hosting can be the perfect solution.
+Cloud hosting offers you great server power and ultimate flexibility, from resource usage to pricing.

-Overall, VPS hosting will be less efficient and limited in its level of resources available to your site.
-However, it’s a great fit for people who simply want to launch a website and have outgrown the limits of their shared hosting environment.
-A VPS is powerful and does offer improved performance, however the chances of your site going offline, or running into a resource issue is higher with VPS hosting, than cloud hosting.
+Overall, VPS hosting is a great fit for people who simply want to launch a website and have outgrown the limits of their shared hosting environment.
+A VPS is powerful and does offer improved performance, and is a strong choice for any business that expects (and appreciates) the consistency of a stable server.